masters-info-nantes/snake/README.md

 $ mvn install
 ```

+### Add plugins
+Change your plugins path in *platform/resources/settings.txt*.
-Now, lets compile and package the plugins to get a jar file which will be put in *platform/ressources* :
+Now, lets compile and package the plugins to get a jar file which will be put in *platform/resources* :

 ```
 $ cd ../plugins